danielfett/miqro/README.md

  * controlling actors, and
  * gathering system information

  in smart home and other applications.

+ MIQRO aims at providing simple and easy-to-use APIs for common and generally boring tasks in MQTT-based services, in particular,

+  * time-based loops, e.g., to retrieve and publish sensor data,
+  * subscribing to topics within a service's base topic,
+  * publishing in JSON and plain formats,
+  * deduplication of unchanged values,
+  * retrieving configuration from a system-wide configuration file,
+  * storing service state.

  ## Example